Natalie Wood: West Side Story

-Wood played Maria, a restless Puerto Rican girl on the West Side of Manhattan, in West Side Story, Jerome Robbins and Robert Wise's 1961 film of the stage musical, which was a critical and box-office success.
-Tibbetts wrote of similarities in her role in this film and the earlier Rebel.
-She represented the "restlessness of American youth in the 1950s", expressed by youth gangs and juvenile delinquency, along with early rock and roll.
+Wood played Maria, a restless Puerto Rican girl on the West Side of Manhattan, in West Side Story, a Jerome Robbins and Robert Wise's 1961 film of the stage musical, which was a critical and box-office success.

+Tibbetts wrote of similarities in her role in this film and the earlier Rebel, saying that she represented the "restlessness of American youth in the 1950s", expressed by youth gangs and juvenile delinquency, along with early rock and roll.
 Both films, he observes, were "modern allegories based on the 'Romeo and Juliet' theme, including private restlessness and public alienation.
 Where in Rebel she falls in love with the character played by James Dean, whose gang-like peers and violent temper alienated him from his family, in West Side Story she enters into a romance with a white former gang member whose threatening world of outcasts also alienated him from lawful behavior."

 Although Wood's singing in the film was voiced by Marni Nixon, West Side Story is still regarded as one of Wood's best films.

 Peak years of stardom

 Wood sang when she starred in the film Gypsy (1962) alongside Rosalind Russell.
-Her appearance in that film led critic Pauline Kael to comment "clever little Natalie Wood… [the] most machine-tooled of Hollywood ingénues."
+Her appearance in that film led critic Pauline Kael to comment "clever little Natalie Wood... [the] most machine-tooled of Hollywood ingénues."

 At the age of 25, Wood received her third Academy Award nomination for Love with the Proper Stranger (1963), making Wood, along with Teresa Wright, the youngest person to score three Oscar nominations.
 This record was later broken by Jennifer Lawrence in 2013 and Saoirse Ronan in 2017, both of whom scored their third nominations at the age of 23.

 Wood made two comedies with Tony Curtis: Sex and the Single Girl (1964) and The Great Race (1965), the latter with Jack Lemmon, and Peter Falk.
 In The Great Race, her ability to speak Russian was an asset given to her character Maggie DuBois, justifying the character's recording the progress of the race across Siberia and entering the race at the beginning as a contestant.

 Director Sydney Pollack was quoted as saying about Wood, "When she was right for the part, there was no one better.
 She was a damn good actress."
 For Inside Daisy Clover (1965) and This Property Is Condemned (1966), both of which co-starred Robert Redford, Wood received Golden Globe nominations for Best Actress.
-In the mid 1960s she was one of the biggest stars in Hollywood along with Elizabeth Taylor and Audrey Hepburn.
+In the mid 1960s, she was one of the biggest stars in Hollywood along with Elizabeth Taylor and Audrey Hepburn.